willgitdata/pollen8/README.md

-# bee-bridge
+# poll8
-Platform for beekeepers to match with farmers for pollination
+Platform for beekeepers/pollinators to match with farms.